 As a dressage professional and 're-naturalized horseman', I understand the importance of building complex maneuvers from simple basics via clear communication.
-A horse who understands and is willing will be a better partner is easier to ride than one who feels bored, patronized, used, underappreciated, and manipulated!
+A horse who understands and is willing will be a better partner, and is easier to ride than one who feels bored, patronized, used, underappreciated, and manipulated!

 I put a strong focus on the quality of the conversations that I have with my horses.
 Improving conversations about even the most mundane things improves communication and partnership in general.
 If you make the simple things excellent, the harder things become easier.